badd-labs/badd-labs/labs/B6/README.md

     >>> wget -O proving.key https://github.com/ZhouYuxuan97/zk-demo/blob/main/proving.key?raw=true
     ```

 Exercise 3.
-Prove Your Knowledge of a Hash Preimage
+Prove Your Knowledge of Hash Preimage
 ---

 In this exercise, we simulate a scenario where Alice tries to prove she knows a hash preimage for a digest chosen by Bob.
 Similarly, the preimage wouldn’t be revealed when Bob verifies the proof.